bmuenzenmeyer/bmuenzenmeyer.github.io/src/posts/2023-chat-gpt-fomo-fud-fubar.md

 tags:
   - post
 ---
 Today I attended an open source conference.
-The topics covered a healthy mixture of industry topics, what some would even inaccurately call soft-skills.
+The topics covered a healthy mixture of industry topics.
 But one throughline cut through attendees, speakers' off-hand remarks, and the schedule itself: AI and specifically ChatGPT.
 I directly observed:
 - Pre-talk bro-chat about which model was better.
 - Caveats that the Stack Overflow data didn't represent a time when ChatGPT was yet prevalent
 - Quips that the ChatGPT room was bigger than the current speakers' accommodations, maybe they should have spoken about that